cbilz/gnu-m4-zig/README.md

 ## Goal

-Provide GNU M4 as a Zig package that works on Linux, macOS and Windows without requiring system dependencies.
+This project aims to provide a Zig package for GNU M4 that runs on Linux, macOS and Windows without system dependencies.
+The longer-term goal is to extract a reusable Zig library for compiling projects that rely on Autotools and Gnulib.

-## Current status
+## Status

-All non-test headers are configured with values chosen for a particular Linux system.
+Compiles and appears to run correctly on my Linux system when built in `ReleaseFast` or `ReleaseSmall` mode.
+However, with safety checks enabled, the executable hits an illegal instruction immediately on startup, presumably due to undefined behavior.

 ## Next steps

-1. Compile the `m4` executable.
+1. Fix the illegal instruction issue.
-2. Port the test suite and expose it as a build step.
+2. Port the test suite and integrate it as a build step.
-3. Implement checks for those configuration values that do not depend on preprocessing, compiling or running checking code.
-Exclude unused or redundant checks.
+3. Implement those configuration checks that do not depend on preprocessing, compilation or execution of probing code.
+Exclude any unused or redundant checks.
-4. Implement a `LazyValue` system to allow configuration values to be passed to `ConfigHeader` by other build steps.
+4. Implement a `LazyValue` system to allow other build steps to pass configuration values to `ConfigHeader`.
-5. Implement checks for the remaining configuration values, excluding unused or redundant ones.
+5. Implement remaining configuration checks, again excluding unused or redundant ones.
-6. Extract a reusable configuration library for other projects based on Autotools or Gnulib.
+6. Extract a reusable configuration library for projects using Autotools or Gnulib.

 ## Requirements